justinpille/atomic-css-experiments/README.md

 I'm creating a series of opinionated design systems, with predifiend classes geared toward the atomic philosophy.
 Each system can be paired with a design kit, including things like paper templates.
 The idea is that designers and developers can agree upon a system, then work somewhat independently using their own tools.

+Modules could be combined within a project, or even used to extend a framework like [basscss](http://basscss.com/) .
 Mainly these are experiments and I don't expect them all to be practical.
 I hope to learn a lot.

 ## Divider

-A grid system with units that divide instead of multiply. `col-1` is 100% width, `col-2` is 50%, and `col-3` is 33%.
+A grid system with units that divide instead of multiply. `col-1` is 100% width, `col-2` is 50%, and `col-3` is 33.33%.
+It goes up to `col-12`, which is 8.33%.

 ## Quad 1